lilhumza/OneSchool/README.md

 Dashboard:
 - Displays the date and time, how many students are present, how much of the science and gym inventory is availible, private notes, and a description of OneSchool
-- Buttons to access the atendence, mark book, inventory, and to log out
+- Buttons to access the atendence, mark book, inventory, and a log out button